 About halfway through elementary school, thanks to the genius of TV marketing, I realized the combination of chocolate and peanut butter and a lifelong flavor love affair began for me.
-I don’t eat it regularly however have always loved anything with these two flavors in them.
+I have always loved anything with these two flavors in them.

 - 3 cups gluten-free chocolate cookie crumbs* (2 pkgs of Glutino sandwich cookies)* or regular gluten cookies if not gluten-free